petergregg/Content/Blog/Articles/Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub Azure Functions and SignalR Service.md

   - Azure Functions
   - Azurite
   - Azure SignalR Service
-  - Blazor WebAssembly
+  - Blazor WebAssembly App
+  - Visual Studio
 ---

-# Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub, Azure Functions and SignalR Service
+# Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub, Azure Functions and a SignalR Service

 In this article, you will learn how to build a solution to send IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub, Azure Functions and a SignalR Service.